3ViewSense: Spatial and Mental Perspective Reasoning from Orthographic Views in Vision-Language Models: Results Analysis

 \textbf{In-domain results on OrthoMind-3D.} We first evaluate models on the in-domain split (Table~\ref{tab:main_results}) across three groups: proprietary models, specialized spatial reasoning models, and open-source VLMs.
 Even on the seemingly simple block counting task, most models perform poorly; moreover, cardinality-only counting is substantially harder than attribute-conditioned counting, likely because salient attributes (e.g., color) turn the problem into easier attribute-specific counting rather than true 3D enumeration.
 Our 3ViewSense model improves over open-source baselines after SFT but remains imperfect on counting, while GRPO refinement with both strict and slack rewards further lifts in-domain performance to consistently high accuracy across tasks, which is expected given the simplicity of OrthoMind-3D queries.

-\textbf{OOD generalization and transfer to public benchmarks.} We further evaluate on the OrthoMind-3D OOD split and other spatial benchmarks (Table~\ref{tab:ood_and_other_benchmark_results}).
-3ViewSense shows strong generalization at similar parameter scale, and RL refinement notably mitigates the weaker OOD performance of SFT-only models where slack reward tends to generalize better than strict reward.
-On external benchmarks, gains transfer clearly to SPBench-SI and ViewSpatial, while results on CLeVR may be affected by potential data leakage due to its widespread use in training.
+\textbf{OOD generalization and transfer to external benchmarks.} We further evaluate on the OrthoMind-3D OOD split and other spatial benchmarks (Table~\ref{tab:ood_and_other_benchmark_results}).
+3ViewSense exhibits generalization at a similar parameter scale, with clearer gains on block counting and object positioning.
+RL refinement further improves over the SFT-only model on OOD tasks, and the slack reward generally performs better than the strict reward.
+On external benchmarks, the gains transfer to all five benchmarks, suggesting that the learned three-view reasoning ability is not limited to OrthoMind-3D.